rajveeie/Resume-/README.md

 # Resume-
-Resume created by basic html and css
+This is my first project that created by basic html and css